What is your pricing?

 Do all of your packages include 2 photographers?

-We do offer a 1 photographer collection for an intimate weddings under 100 people.
+We offer a 1 photographer collection for an intimate weddings under 100 people.
 Especially for informal celebrations, 1 photographer is able to capture everything beautifully.

 What is your photography style?